thmaz/FuzzyCd/README.md

 "fuz.ps1" contains the function for performing the fuzzy cd command.
 You need to have a PowerShell profile and your execution policy set to allow the execution of locally created scripts.

-Beware that this can be **dangerous** when running third party scripts.
+Beware that changing the execution policy can be **dangerous** when running third party scripts.

 - Include the fuz.ps1 file in your PowerShell profile.
 More about [profiles](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.4).